docker-archive/classicswarm/docs/multi-manager-setup.md

     Filters: affinity, health, constraint, port, dependency
     Nodes: 3

-You can use the `docker` command on any Docker Swarm primary manager or any replica.
+You can use the `docker` command on any swarm manager or any replica.

 If you like, you can use custom mechanisms to always point `DOCKER_HOST` to the current primary manager.
-Then, you never lose contact with your Docker Swarm in the event of a failover.
+Then, you never lose contact with your swarm in the event of a failover.